JM2707/winjswiki/Virtualization-Notes.md

+The target audience of this page is the maintainers of WinJS.

 When working with UI controls which display collections of data, it can be useful for them to support some kind of virtualization for performance.
 This page contains a summary of different virtualization techniques:

 - **Lazy loading.** Load the on screen items synchronously.
 Load the off screen items asynchronously in the background.
 This is the approach the `Hub` takes.
 Once loaded, an item is never unloaded.